KReguieg/intern-log-template/README.md

 ### 📚What I learned
 - Formatting text in TextMesh Pro
     - For my game I had the credits canvas and I wanted  it to look clean and neat.
-    - Initially I tried formatting it in a word document and pasting it in the unity's text box, But realized that it does not work that way!
+    - Initially I tried formatting it in a word document and pasting it in the unity's text box but realized that it does not work that way!
     - After looking up for it in google I found this website :
     [Digital Native Studios](http://digitalnativestudios.com/textmeshpro/docs/)
     - It has documented all the different type of formatting that can be done using TextMesh Pro.
     - I learnt to use the tags, they were similar to a HTML tags.
     - I learnt how to download sprite sheet, use the sprite editor to split it and use the tags in TextMesh pro to display the sprite as emojis.
     ![](img/Sprite-Atlas.PNG)
-    - Basically to represent the words "VISUAL" and "MUSIC" as icons, highlighted in yellow box below.
+    - Basically, to represent the words "VISUAL" and "MUSIC" as icons, highlighted in yellow box below.
     ![](img/TextMeshPro_emoji.PNG)
     -  And what you see below is me using those features to modify the text as per my requirement.
         ![](Vid/CreditCanvas.gif)

 - Git
     - Learnt how branching is done, below is the correct flow of commands that has to be followed.
-        - Check for status, add the edited files , commit and push to your main i.e the forked repository also called as origin
+        - Check for status, add the edited files , commit and push to your main i.e., the forked repository also called as origin
         - Go to git hub and Merge the pull request from the upstream.
         - Now the upstream content will be merged to your main
         - Pull this main into your local drive.
-        - Create a branch for this using the command "git branch log-update/week-2"
+        - Create a branch for this using the command "git branch log-update/week-2”.
-        -Now that your branching is complete in your local and to see the same in you github, you can check for status, it will show which branch you are in and then if there is nothing to commit proceed to push it.
+        -Now that your branching is complete in your local and to see the same in you GitHub, you can check for status, it will show which branch you are in and then if there is nothing to commit proceed to push it.
-        - Now that we have a branch ,to push it its always a good practice to mention the path where it has to be pushed to,so for my case the command looks like : git push origin log-update/week-2
+        - Now that we have a branch ,to push it is always a good practice to mention the path where it has to be pushed to, so for my case the command looks like : git push origin log-update/week-2

 - Blender
     - Learnt how to add textures and material to 3D models.
-    - I attempted to add the material and textures, but when i exported it and imported it in unity the textures were missing.
+    - I attempted to add the material and textures, but when I exported it and imported it in unity the textures were missing.
     ![](img/blender_texture.PNG)
     ![](img/blender_texture2.PNG)
-    - So need learn as to how a model should be correctly exported to unity.
+    - So, need learn as to how a model should be correctly exported to unity.

 - Unity
     - Optimization is important and today I learnt that the texture take up a lot of memory.